 “You mean, Eva Marie,” Josah corrected him.

-“Yes, Eva Marie won’t hesitate and invite him to the Manor.
+“Yes, Eva Marie won’t hesitate to invite him to the Manor.
 We can’t let Luka become familiar with the city layout.
 He isn’t just meeting our Lady.
 He’s planning to invade the city!”

 “Right,” agreed Josah.
 “I’ll look around the barn and see if I can find a canvas we can use.”